web-squad/invoice-creator/README.md

-# web-squad-repo
-Invoice creator project
+# Invoice creator project with JavaScript

+This app allows to create invoice.
+List of features:
+- create multiple invoices
+- show list of created invoices
+- edit
+- print to pdf